Psychiatry

 Shodair Children’s Hospital provides psychiatric outpatient services for children and families with a team of professionals that include child and adolescent psychiatrists, psychiatric nurse practitioners, registered nurses and dietitians, clinical psychologists, and licensed mental health, speech and occupational therapists.
 Shodair has a variety of in-person and virtual appointment times available and accepts all insurances.

-There are three clinics located in Butte, Helena, and Missoula that are all accepting patients.
+Clinics are located in Butte and Helena that are all accepting patients.
 Below are the addresses and contact number for each clinic.

 FAQ’s for Referring New Patients